 PowerMAN will work best if the existing environment is measured before any power management is attempted.
 We therefore recommend that the software is used for monitoring only during the first few weeks of operation.
-After a consistent pattern has emerged this may then be used to inform decisions about which power management policy settings to use and then quantify the effect of those settings.
+After a consistent pattern has emerged this information may then be used to inform decisions about which power management strategy to use and then quantify the effect of the chosen strategy.